Active Recovery vs. Rest Day Recommender

 What does Modified Training mean?

-Modified Training is recommended when recovery score is 55–74.
+Modified Training is recommended when your recovery score is moderate (typically 50–74) or when other factors like high training load or slightly suppressed HRV are present.
 It means reducing session volume by 20–30% and keeping intensity moderate (RPE 5–6).
 You benefit from training stimulus while avoiding additional stress on an incompletely recovered system.

 When is Full Rest recommended?